Paris, also known as the City of Love, is a must-visit destination on your next trip to France!

 Located just 400 meters from Arc de Triomphe, this 5-star accommodation features a fine-dining restaurant, a bar, garden terrace, and beautiful city views.
 The rooms are of contemporary design and fitted with a minibar, flat-screen tv, floor-to-ceiling windows, spacious living with seating area, large comfortable beds, private bathroom, and a balcony with a view of Arc de Triomphe and the Eiffel Tower.
 A buffet breakfast is also served for all guests.
 Recommended place to stay for couples, families, and friends for a luxury stay in Paris!

 Mid Range: Hotel des Grands Boulevards

 I personally stayed at Hotel des Grands Boulevards and can’t recommend this place enough!
 Located right in central Paris and walking distance to the metro, shops, cafes, popular attractions, and more!
 The hotel features a rooftop bar and terrace, an in-house restaurant, free wifi, and a 24-hour front desk.
-The rooms have beautiful french decor and fitted with air-conditioning, flat-screen tv, large comfortable beds, and a private bathroom.
+The rooms have beautiful french decor and are fitted with air-conditioning, flat-screen tv, large comfortable beds, and a private bathroom.
 A buffet breakfast is also included for all guests.
 Affordable place to stay for couples, friends, and families.

 Budget: Peace & Love Hostel